 Lin grew up in Birmingham, AL where she attended the Alabama School of Fine Arts.
-Her cross-disciplinary interests led her to enroll in the Brown/RISD Dual Degree Program, where she earned degrees in Furniture Design at the Rhode Island School of Design (RISD) and Geology-Biology at Brown University, and received honors such as the Samuel Gragg Award for Innovation and the Excellence in Craft Award.
+Her cross-disciplinary interests led her to enroll in the Brown/RISD Dual Degree Program, where she earned degrees in Furniture Design at the Rhode Island School of Design (RISD) and Geology-Biology at Brown University.

-In addition to her art practice, Lin teaches woodworking and design at Houston’s TXRX Labs makerspace as well as the Rhode Island School of Design.
+In addition to her art practice, Lin teaches woodworking and design on an ongoing basis, including at the Rhode Island School of Design and TXRX Labs in Houston.
 Today, Lin is based in Houston, where she produces new work at the East End Maker Hub.
 She is represented by R & Company in NYC.

 For information on available works, please contact R & Company.